Academies

 • Students are dropped off in our kiss-and-ride line and picked up at the end of the day in the same manner.
 Caregivers never need to leave their cars!

 • Classes change every semester but always include literature with various electives.
 Academy is electronics-free time.
-Subjects covered in Fall 2024 are as follows:
+Middle School academy is offerred Wed and Thursdays.
+Subjects covered in Spr 2026 were as follows:

-• Communications 101 – Zena Nguon – As they say, “communication is key.”
-Our middle schoolers will build interpersonal relationships through research, debate, presentation, games, and team/leadership exercises.
-Students will learn the power of their words, how to work with limited time, and discover the world from another point of view.
+• Communications 101 – Classes built interpersonal relationships through research, debate, presentation, games, and team/leadership exercises.
+Students learned the power of their words, how to work with limited time, and discovered the world from another point of view.

-• History – Liesl Main – This year we will explore the key events, themes, and figures that have shaped the world in the 20th century.
-We will begin with an exploration of the revolutions that transformed China and Russia early in the twentieth century before touching on how the World Wars transformed the world power structure.
+• History – Explored the key events, themes, and figures that have shaped the world in the 20th century.
+We began with an exploration of the revolutions that transformed China and Russia early in the twentieth century before touching on how the World Wars transformed the world power structure.
 We will explore how the emergence of the United States and the Soviet Union as dominant superpowers led to Cold War tensions.
-We will explore how the fear of the spread of communism led to conflict throughout the world – especially in Korea and Vietnam.
-We will look at some of the new institutions, key historical figures as well as the economic transformation and technological advancements that shaped this period.
-Along the way, we will discuss how our American culture changed from decade to decade.
+We explored how the fear of the spread of communism led to conflict throughout the world – especially in Korea and Vietnam.
+We looked at some of the new institutions, key historical figures as well as the economic transformation and technological advancements that shaped this period.
+Along the way, we discussed how our American culture changed from decade to decade.

-• The schedule is built around 45-minute classes with 30 min outdoor (weather permitting) breaks and a 25-minute lunch break.
+• The schedule is built around 45-minute classes with 30-minute outdoor (weather permitting) breaks and a 25-minute lunch break.

 • 9:30 – 10:15 am – First Class